YukiWorkshop/GPIOPlusPlus/README.md

 ## Features
 -  OOP design
--  Elegant event handling
+-  Elegant event handling: automatic or manual
--  Finds your desired pin by name
+-  Finds your desired pin by name (need DT/ACPI support)
--  Not limited to a specific device
+-  Not limited to a specific hardware platform
+-  Thread safe
 -  **Doesn't look like Arduino APIs** :P

 ## Requirements
--  Linux kernel 4.8+ with new GPIO API & epoll
+-  Linux kernel 4.8+ with new GPIO API (`/dev/gpiochipX`) & epoll
--  pthread
--  **To make pullup/pulldown actually working, you need Linux kernel 5.4+**
+-  **Linux kernel 5.4+ to make pullup/pulldown actually working**

 And reasonably new versions of:
 -  C++17 compatible compiler